EN-ROUTE TO THE WEST COUNTRY

-The next day heading for Exeter for some shopping & a browse round some of the side streets, vintage shop.
-We stopped for a brilliant ploughman’s lunch at a cafe ( will blog that later) on the green facing the cathedral,then down to Torquay for some evening sun and a couple of drinks.
+We had a relaxing day ;some shopping & a browse round some of the side streets, vintage shops.
+We stopped for a brilliant ploughman’s lunch at a café on the green facing the cathedral.
+Later that day, we drove down to Torquay for some evening sun and a couple of drinks.
+We spent a night with my brother and nephews before heading back on the road.

 After a night at Torquay, the next day the rain started again so that put a dampener on our plans to camp near Sennen Cove.
-Somewhat despondent we stopped at a dismal pub on the road to nowhere to be presented with the worst sandwich in the world.
-I actually took it back.
-Something I have never done before.
-But when it comes to food, I wasn’t having it!
-If Pret A Manger can produce really good quality sandwiches daily so can a pub.
+Somewhat despondent we stopped at a dismal pub on the road to nowhere.

 After a night in Penzance we made our way to Sennen for a quick dip in the sea, which was freezing.
 Then headed up to the Eden Project for a night of camping for the gig.
-I haven’t camped in about 15 years, so it was somewhat apprehensive.
+I haven’t camped in about 15 years.
+It wasn’t great I must admit but I survived!

 EDEN PROJECT ST AUSTELL CORNWELL